 November 8, 2019

-Education is an investment, and making sure you get a return on that investment is important in your research process.
+Your education is an important investment and making sure you get a return on that investment is important in your research process.

 An education in acupuncture or Traditional Chinese Medicine (TCM) can open up your future to many diverse career paths.
-But not every path is the same, and not every education is the same.
+However, not every path is the same, and just as not every education is the same.
 How do you know if the degree you’re aiming for will be right for your career goals?

 Our guide below can help you to understand the difference between Acupuncture and Integrative Medicine College’s (AIMC) Masters and Doctorate programs, and help you to decide which type may be right for you.